 Gallery on Wheels is scheduled on a first come, first served basis.
+Begin the scheduling process by accessing the form below.
 To increase the possibility of getting the date and time you want, please schedule as soon as possible.
 When scheduling we ask you do so at least 2-3 weeks prior to your desired tour date and time.

 Visual literacy at any age is key to thriving in our society, and in the earliest stages of life, the importance of developing visual literacy directly relates to the primal need for self-expression.
 As language skills develop, so too does the impulse to express and relate to the world around each child.